MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

    :::image type="content" source="media/columns/kanban-settings-columns-active-column.png" alt-text="Screenshot that shows the Settings dialog and selection of an Active column.":::

-4. Do any of the following tasks for your columns:
+4. Do any of the following tasks for your columns.
+These tasks link to sections further in this article:
    - [Map workflow states to columns](#map-workflow-states-to-columns)
    - [Rename a column](#rename-a-column)
    - [Split columns](#split-columns)